A panoramic view of Prague's skyline showcasing numerous church spires and rooftops with the iconic Charles Bridge visible in the distance.

 What we don’t love as much

 This section answers some of the most common questions we’ve come across when talking about the best places to stay in Prague.
-We hope these tips will help you choose the perfect spot that suits your interests and travel style.

 What is the best part of Prague to stay in?